claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - If all it has a title and no content, you can't delete it.
 - Add some text in the body and then you'll be able to delete it.

+### Fixing internal links that use hyphens instead of spaces

+- When they use hyphens instead of spaces, this is called "slugifying"
+- What you want to do is unslugify!
+- I haven't found any plugins that do this
+- ChatGPT suggested using Python - see below